Close

 - EBOVAC: I support the social science research component of the Ebola vaccine trials taking place in Kambia, Sierra Leone.
 Our research includes community experiences and perspectives of the trial, community-based epidemic preparedness and legacies of biomedical research

-- CHW-led research: I am the research lead on two connected projects to train Community Health Workers in Sierra Leone in social science methods to carry out research in their communities on vaccine hesitancy and more recently experiences of COVID-19 and associated response measures
+- CHW-led research: I was the research lead on two connected projects to train Community Health Workers in Sierra Leone in social science methods to carry out research in their communities on vaccine hesitancy and more recently experiences of COVID-19 and associated response measures

 - COVID-19 perception surveys: I am involved in a UK-based survey on experiences of the pandemic, and an adaptation of the survey for the Sierra Leonean context